bombasticSlacks/Aspirant/Game/Terminology.md

 In combat, a combat round is all the actions of every [Character](#Character) in that combat.
 When everyone has taken a combat turn, the combat round is over and a new combat round starts.
 If it is important for some reason, a combat round usually encompasses 5 seconds of time, but shouldn't be dwelled on too specifically unless necessary.

 ### Combat Turn
 In combat, a turn is a [Character's](#Character) portion of the round.
-What they are doing is happening in parallel with everyone else, but for simplicity the game takes things in an order determined by initiative.
+What they are doing is happening in parallel with everyone else, but for simplicity the game takes things in an order determined by [Initiative Value](Combat#Initiative%20Value).
 On a character's turn, they can usually do one action and potentially move.
 See [Combat-Turn](Combat-Turn) for more details on what a character can do.

 ### Opponent
 The opposition of a skill test.
 The character who will be negatively effected by the outcome.